Sandernaess/Company-Lookup/README.md

 # Company Lookup
-A simple .NET (C#) Minimal API made as a playground for testing design patterns, AI and different approaches.
+A simple .NET (C#) Minimal API made as a playground that I can further use for testing design patterns, AI and different approaches.
 Currently fetches company information from Brønnøysundregistrene API.

-Todo:
-- Unit tests
-- Add CQRS